ArcanaFramework/arcana/docs/source/index.rst

    processing
    deployment
    developer
+   api

+|
 .. note::
    For the legacy version of Arcana as described in *Close TG, et. al. Neuroinformatics.
 2020 18(1):109-129. doi:* `<10.1007/s12021-019-09430-1>`_ please see `<https://github.com/MonashBI/arcana>`_.
-   Conceptually, the legacy version and the versions in this repository (>=2) are very similar.
+   Conceptually, the legacy version and the versions in this repository (version >= 2.0) are similar.
-   However, instead of Nipype, v2 uses the Pydra workflow engine (Nipype's successor) and the syntax has been rewritten from scratch to make it more streamlined and intuitive.
+   However, instead of Nipype, versions >= 2 use the Pydra_ workflow engine (Nipype's successor) and the syntax has been rewritten from scratch to make it more streamlined and intuitive.